 CLIENT IndiInstitutes of Science Education and Research

-The Indian Institute of Science Education and Research (IISER) brought STUDIOS onto their team to establish a thoughtful master plan for their permanent Berhampur campus on the coast of the Bay of Bengal.
+The Indian Institute of Science Education and Research (IISER) brought STUDIOS and SGA Design Lab onto their team to establish a thoughtful master plan for their permanent Berhampur campus on the coast of the Bay of Bengal.
 STUDIOS’ plan celebrates the spectacularly natural site and the opportunity to experience the lush landscape as a part of the unique campus experience.

 As a prestigious sciences institution of India, IISER has campuses across the country, most situated in urban settings.
 The new campus in Burhampur presents a new campus paradigm for IISER.
 Not only is the site supremely remote—surrounded only by a few fishing villages—but virtually untouched and thriving with an ecosystem of diverse vegetation and animal life.
 This location also presents a particular opportunity for a sciences university, a chance to utilize the site for research or practical applications of the curriculum.
 For these reasons, STUDIOS sought to create a plan centered around preserving the landscape and to leave most of the site untouched.